 Ditch Your Carpeting

 Mostly, in homes, the biggest repository of dust is the carpet.
 It is a huge supply of fibers, absorbs dust like a giant leech.
-If padding has been done, it also holds dust which goes airborne with each footstep.
+If the padding has been done, it also holds dust which goes airborne with each footstep.
 If you suffer from serious allergies, the best thing to do is to rip out your wall to wall carpet, though it sounds radical.
 Switch to hard flooring like laminate, wood, tile or marble instead of carpets and mop them daily or twice a day.
 Sweeping can swirl up the dust more than cleaning.
 If you are keen to keep your carpet, go for several carpet cleaning techniques.